-- The company's three-year burn rate relative to its industry/market cap peers; - Vesting requirements in most recent CEO equity grants (3-year look-back); - > The estimated duration of the plan (based on the sum of shares remaining available and the new shares requested, divided by the average annual shares granted in the prior three years); - > The proportion of the CEO's most recent equity grants/awards subject to performance conditions; - Whether the company maintains a claw-back policy; - Whether the company has established post-exercise/vesting share-holding requirements.
+- The company's three-year burn rate relative to its industry/market cap peers; - Vesting requirements in CEO's recent equity grants (3-year look-back); - The estimated duration of the plan (based on the sum of shares remaining available and the new shares requested, divided by the average annual shares granted in the prior three years); - > The proportion of the CEO's most recent equity grants/awards subject to performance conditions; - > Whether the company maintains a sufficient claw-back policy; - > Whether the company maintains sufficient post-exercise/vesting share-holding requirements.

-Generally vote against the plan proposal if the combination of above factors indicates that the plan is not, overall, in shareholders' interests, or if any of the following egregious factors apply:
+Generally vote against the plan proposal if the combination of above factors indicates that the plan is not, overall, in shareholders' interests, or if any of the following egregious factors ("overriding factors") apply:

-- Awards may vest in connection with a liberal change-of-control definition; - > The plan would permit repricing or cash buyout of underwater options without shareholder approval (either by expressly permitting it for NYSE and Nasdaq listed companies or by not prohibiting it when the company has a history of repricing for non-listed companies); - > The plan is a vehicle for problematic pay practices or a significant pay-for-performance disconnect under certain circumstances; or - Any other plan features are determined to have a significant negative impact on shareholder interests.
+- Awards may vest in connection with a liberal change-of-control definition; - > The plan would permit repricing or cash buyout of underwater options without shareholder approval (either by expressly permitting it for NYSE and Nasdaq listed companies or by not prohibiting it when the company has a history of repricing for non-listed companies); - The plan is a vehicle for problematic pay practices or a significant pay-for-performance disconnect under certain circumstances; - The plan is excessively dilutive to shareholders' holdings; or - Any other plan features are determined to have a significant negative impact on shareholder interests.